Arkansas schools will not reopen for remainder of school year

 The child nutrition food programs will continue as long as they follow the Health Department and Center for Disease Control and Prevention guidelines.

-"We understand the additional stresses for families created by this health emergency will impact our students,” said Education Secretary Key.
+"We understand the additional stresses for families created by this health emergency will impact our students,” Key said.
 “This is a time for more emphasis on support and learning and less on appliance.”